syncyourcloud/aws-payment-infrastructure-blueprint/README.md

 ⭐ 150+ engineers cloned this repo in the first 5 days.

-Thank you for your support and will continue to improve and evolve modent financial systems.
+Thank you for your support and I will continue to improve and evolve modern financial systems.
 This architecture will evolve over time as we overcome the challenges that we face today in fintech.

 Stay tuned for the next part coming up this weekend: UK Faster Payment Systems: Architecting for Compliance.
 In this part you will receive an understanding of how to approach the compliance with the technical aspect.
 Follow along here for the series: https://architectsassemble.substack.com/p/uk-faster-payments-architecture-strategic